Car collection of the 29th Sultan of Brunei: Collection

 A corrugated tin roof partially protected the two long, two-story buildings in the back of the property from the sun, but not from the rain.
 They were spaced apart by about fifty feet.
 About 300 black 1995–1997 Mercedes-Benz SELs and SLs were parked in the shade, many with their windows down, to rot in the severe tropical climate.
 These unique collector cars, which included several AMG specials with huge engines, wood or carbon fibre-trimmed interiors, and subjected to tropical heat, monsoon winds, and rain, eventually deteriorated.
 This forgotten assemblage was called "the reef," as it appeared they would be most useful as a man-made reef in the ocean.

 A suitable roof provided superior protection for a late-1990s Rolls-Royce convertible that was parked next to the Mercedes-Benz fleet but its interior has similarly deteriorated as the leather wrap was hanging loosely from the steel rim, the heat had melted the foam cushioning of the steering wheel onto the driver's seat, and the rest of the inside has been covered in mold.
 A single-story structure adjacent held about sixty distinct automobiles, most of them were brilliant yellow.
 Twelve late-model Lamborghinis, such as the Countach and Diablo SE30, and four-wheel-drive Bentley station wagons, such as the Turbo R Val-d'Isère and Sports Estate, were part of this collection.

 Here were also kept a few non-yellow cars, such as a black 456 Venice wagon with side windows that reflected.
 Exotic motorbikes lined one side room, and hundreds of empty Patek Philippe, Cartier, and Rolex watch boxes occupied another.
 A line of "lesser" automobiles, including a single Corvette, stood behind one of the buildings; they were all worn out from the heat and rain.
 In 1998, technicians abandoned the collection, leaving none of the cars in operable condition.
-Once the biggest collection of coachbuilt and luxury exotic cars in the world, it was now a car cemetery watched over solely by a few dog-wielding Gurkhas.
+Once the biggest collection of coachbuilt and luxury exotic cars in the world, it was now a car cemetery watched over solely by a few Gurkhas and dogs.